johndpope/FacebookPy/README.md

 `.set_dont_like` searches the description and owner comments for hashtags and won't like the image if one of those hashtags are in there

-You have 4 options to exclude posts from your InstaPy session:
+You have 4 options to exclude posts from your FacebookPy session:
 * words starting with `#` will match only exact hashtags (e. g. `#cat` matches `#cat`, but not `#catpic`)
 * words starting with `[` will match all hashtags starting with your word (e. g. `[cat` matches `#catpic`, `#caturday` and so on)
 * words starting with `]` will match all hashtags ending with your word (e. g. `]cat` matches `#mycat`, `#instacat` and so on)